-My philosophy was this; I could apply my Wall Street models with success to any industry so long as a market existed, and if a market exists then there are inefficiencies that exist which, in turn, create substantial opportunities to capitalize.
-I understood that in sports betting a “market” DOES exist–Vegas creates it by setting odds and matching winners and losers and collecting a “vig”, similar to Wall Street with the stock markets and matching buyers and sellers and collecting a “vig” (markup or commission).
-I proved my theory right in a very short period of time.
-In fact, I capitalized personally through my own account and even started sharing publicly in one of the the largest sports forums more than a decade ago.
-Long story short, I posted 33 football picks and went 30-3, all dogs, and most won outright including many double digit dogs.
-Forum members were in awe by what they were witnessing and were trying to contact me through that forum’s messaging system.
-The “powers-to-be” of that forum took notice of my success and the overwhelming number of people trying to message me and, as a result, approached me privately and wanted me to become one of their primary sports analysts but I politely turned them down.
-Unfortunately, they didn’t like it and banned me from posting there permanently.
-This word traveled throughout the industry and other forums followed and would ban me before I could even post once and this is why we are not even allowed to post in Service/Web Promotions areas of many of the forums.
+Our philosophy was simple; we could apply similar Wall Street models with success to any industry so long as a market existed, and if a market existed then there are inefficiencies that exist which, in turn, create substantial opportunities to capitalize.
+In sports betting a “market” DOES exist!
+Oddsmakers create it by setting odds for games and matching winners and losers and collecting a “vig”, similar to Wall Street with the stock markets and matching buyers and sellers and collecting a “vig” (markup or commission).
+Understand this, we set out to prove our theory right and it didn’t take long!
+We began by trading our own account and even started sharing our picks publicly in one of the the largest sports forums more than 15 years ago, our way of documenting our picks publicly.
+Long story short, we posted 33 football picks (NFL & CFB) and went 30-3 overall, mostly underdogs, with most winning outright, including many double digit dogs.
+Forum members were in complete awe by our results and began contacting us through that forum’s private messaging system.
+The “powers-to-be” of that forum also took notice of our success, and the overwhelming number of people trying to message us, and, as a result, approached us to become one of their primary sports analysts, but we politely turned them down.
+Unfortunately, they didn’t like our response and banned us from posting there permanently.
+This word traveled fast throughout the industry and other forums followed suit and would ban us before we could even post once and this is why we are not even allowed to post in many forums today.